TomE1010/TomE1010/README.md

 <details>
 <summary><b>About Me</b></summary>

 As an embedded systems enthusiast and software developer, I specialize in bringing complex hardware to life.
+I thrive in the tangled web of embedded design, and being Technology Orchestration Manager (TOM), I am the architect behind a symphony of devices and systems, each playing its part in the grand ballet of innovation and connectivity.
 With a focus on distributed systems, edge computing, and intuitive interfaces, I am driven by the challenge of solving real-world problems with innovative tech.
 Let's explore the future of IoT together.

 </details>